gellisun/Concentration_Game/README.md

 ### The Page Setup

 I started with a few functions and the aim to dynamically create and display the cards and shuffle them.
-I created an array of objects for the CARDS array that is displayed when the cards are flipped by the user: each object has a path and id keys with their values.
+I created an array of objects storing the CARDS images when flipped: each object has a path and id keys with their values.
 I also created an array CARD_BACK to show the back of the cards when they are facing down on the board.

 ```JavaScript
     function shuffleCards () {